“I’m Hungry!” João declared to no one in particular. It was midday and we had yet to eat anything.

 João returned and placed the pot on the crackling wood.
 The pot sat high at first, held up by the burning branches.
 Like boys around a campfire the three of us watched as the fire grew, flames licking up the side of the pot.

 “How long does it take to cook?”
 I asked, breaking my vow of silence.

 “About fifteen minutes.
 When the fish is done.”

-As the wood burned, the pot sank lower into the can.
+As the wood burned the pot sank lower in the can.
 João added some chopped cilantro to the caldo and stirred it in with a wooden spoon, though the broth was stirring itself quite nicely from the motion of the raft.
 While he fussed over the stew, Ze grabbed the quimanga from the espeque and poured out a small mountain of the farinha into the aluminum dishpan.
 He then grabbed three plastic coffee cups from the condiment box and inspected them.
 Not liking what he saw, he knelt at the rail and washed them out with seawater.
-For hardened fishermen, they seemed quite content performing their small domestic duties.
+For hardened fishermen they seemed quite content performing their small domestic duties.

 “Time for the oil!”
 João squawked, lifting a small bottle of orange colored palm oil from the box.
 He uncorked the stopper and tipped about an ounce into the broth.
 I was standing downwind as he stirred it in and suddenly, without warning, a plume of the vaporized oil hit me.
 It was exactly the type of smell I am so sensitive to — “cloyingly aromatic.”